microsoft/DirectML/DxDispatch/doc/Guide.md

 # Running the Program

 The most basic usage is to simply pass in the path to a JSON model.
-For example, this will run on of the examples:
+For example, this will run one of the DML operator examples:

 ```
 > dxdispatch.exe .\models\dml_reduce.json

 Running on 'NVIDIA GeForce RTX 2070 SUPER'
+Dispatch 'sum': 1.1294 ms average
 Resource 'input': 1, 2, 3, 4, 5, 6, 7, 8, 9
 Resource 'output': 6, 15, 24
 ```